opencv/opencv/modules/core/doc/operations_on_arrays.rst

 The function ``randShuffle`` shuffles the specified 1D array by randomly choosing pairs of elements and swapping them.
 The number of such swap operations will be ``mtx.rows*mtx.cols*iterFactor`` See also:
 :func:`RNG`,:func:`sort` .. index:: reduce

-cv::reduce
+reduce
 ----------
-.. cfunction:: void reduce(const Mat\& mtx, Mat\& vec,  int dim, int reduceOp, int dtype=-1)
+.. c:function:: void reduce(const Mat\& mtx, Mat\& vec,  int dim, int reduceOp, int dtype=-1)

     Reduces a matrix to a vector